Spacetime Quantum Actions: The quadratic case

-which generalizes Eq. (\ref{eq:product}).
-While an explicit derivation is provided in Appendix E, this result can also be obtained from \eqref{eq:prop} by considering the invariance of \eqref{eq:propag} under linear symmetries of $\mathcal{J}$ and noting that $[\int dt\,\mathscr{H}(\bm{A}(t),\bm{A}^\dag(t)),\mathcal{F}(t)]=0$ for diagonal quadratic theories.
+which reduces to Eq. (\ref{eq:product}) for $t=t_0$.
+An explicit derivation of Eq. (\ref{eq:propag}) is provided in the Appendix \ref{ApD}, which also shows its invariance under linear symmetries of $\mathcal{J}$ (non-necessary diagonal in time).
+Its time-dependent version is derived in Appendix \ref{ApE}.